sidneyshek/nicta-heroku-intro/heroku.md

 ### Add-ons
-- Managed services that can be easily added on (free and paid)
+- Managed services that can be easily added on
 - [https://addons.heroku.com/](https://addons.heroku.com/)

-	- Dynos are shutdown and moved around at will without your permission
-		- Resilience
-		- Statelessness

-Database - Postgres.
-Free supports 10,000 rows. $9/mth for 10M

-Add-ons - managed services that can be easily added on e.g. memcache, SSL, other databases, monitoring, log capture
-	- if there is an add on, typically you need to manage it through the Add-on interface rather than the provider's native website